Other International Opportunities

 Student Loan Deferment: Yes, in many cases.

-Application Process: Brochures, application forms and further information are available from International Programs and Services.
+Application Process: Brochures, application forms and further information are available from the Center for International Programs.
 All applications require three references typed on Fulbright-supplied forms.
 Research grant applications require an outline of intended research projects.
 A USI committee interviews applicants.

 Deadline: Campus deadline for applications is October 8.
 Grants usually start the following summer or fall.
 Available in May, applications are lengthy and should be started several weeks before completion date.